How to Grow and Care for Echeveria amoena Indoors

 Echeveria Varieties

 Many gorgeous hybrids have been developed and there is a wide selection to choose from.
-Their leaves are 1-3 in. long and each popular species or variety has its own distictive feature.
+Their leaves are 1-3 inches long and each popular species or variety has its own distictive feature.
+Some Echeveria Plants are low growing as flattened rosettes and others grow as rosette-topped trees.

 Where to Buy